jsbradley523/LeetCode/README.md

 # Solutions

 ## Algorithms
-Solutions to algorithm challenges all solutions are implemented in Java.
+Solutions to algorithm challenges.
+All solutions are in Java.

 | Number | Question | Solution |
 |--------|----------|----------|